mclean25/nvim-file-history/README.md

 ### Initial Setup

-**Important**: You must create a `.nvim-file-history-root` file at your project root for the plugin to work:
+**Important**: You must create a `.nvim-file-history/` file at your project root for the plugin to work:

 This file tells the plugin where the root of your project is so that it knows the context of which history to care about and which files to track.